robby000/SSH_Honeypot/README.md

 - Any commands received
 - Failed connections

-All this information is in a log file named "Honeypot_ssh.log"\
+All this information is in a log file named "Honeypot_ssh.log"

-\
-\
+### Setup

 It uses the [Paramiko](https://github.com/paramiko/paramiko) Python SSH protocol library.
 To install the Pramiko library on a Ubuntu device, please use the command: